Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Introduction

+$\bullet$ We present Flock, a novel cloud-native streaming query engine that leverages FaaS platforms for real-time analytics.
+Flock utilizes function invocation payloads for efficient data exchange, eliminating the need for external storage.
+This not only reduces latency and cost but also simplifies the architecture.
+It supports both SQL and DataFrame APIs, making it easy to use and allowing users to avoid the time-consuming process of manually translating SQL into cloud workflows.

+$\bullet$ We introduce a template-based approach to dynamically create cloud functions for query stages and a function group mechanism for handling data aggregation and shuffling.

+$\bullet$ We introduce support for vectorized processing on ARM processors in Flock, delivering a 20\% speedup and reducing costs by more than 30\% compared to x86\_64.

+$\bullet$ We propose an approach for eliminating the need for a centralized query coordinator by leveraging the DAG representing the relationships between functions, allowing each function to automatically invoke its subsequent child nodes (functions) through direct function invocations.
+This enables seamless data flow and coordination without the need for a dedicated coordinator, akin to functional programming.

-We have implemented a prototype of \flock.
-We use this prototype to evaluate \flock by measuring its performance cost on the NEXMark~\cite{tucker2008nexmark} and Yahoo Streaming Benchmarks (YSB)~\cite{chintapalli2016benchmarking} that include windowing functions.
-We find that under realistic deployment scenarios, compared with traditional streaming systems like Flink~\cite{carbone2015apache} deployed on EC2 instances, \flock is able to reduce costs more than an order of magnitude, with no observable effects on system throughput and query time.
+$\bullet$ We evaluate its performance and cost using the NEXMark and Yahoo Streaming Benchmarks (YSB).
+Our experiments demonstrate that Flock reduces costs by more than an order of magnitude compared to Flink deployed on EC2 instances, without compromising system throughput or query time.

-Since the FaaS platforms manage allocation of compute resources across jobs, the goal of \flock is not to maximize resource utilization and enforce fairness but to reduce execution costs by increasing query performance and shortening function duration. \flock supports the vectorized processing on ARM processors, which brings 20\% speedup and reduce costs by more than 30\% on x86. \flock is thus the first streaming query engine, to the best of our knowledge, to support standardized abstractions, SQL and Dataframe API, on cloud function services, allowing users and engineers to avoid the time-consuming process of manually translating SQL into cloud workflows on heterogeneous hardware.